-Due to ground nesting birds, the landowners have been granted a CRoW Act restriction to ensure dogs are kept on a short lead at all times throughout the year.
+Due to ground nesting birds, the landowners have been granted a CRoW Act restriction to ensure dogs are kept on a lead.
 Most of the crag is also on the North York Moors SSSI.

 Parking and Approach

 Parking can be an issue for the Scugdale crags.
 There is a small parking bay beneath the crags and some off road parking requiring consideration for road users.
 Parties should consider car sharing from Swainby village.
-There are alternative approaches including a moor walk from Carlton Bank.
+There is an alternative approach combining a moor walk from Carlton Bank.
 Please be aware that although the crags are on Open Access land, the path from immediately below the crags is not and is used on a permissive basis.

 Park minibuses so that other climbers can also park.